Giftbit/currencyapi/docs/quickstart/accounts.md

 ### Transaction Simulation and Balance Checking

-Because Accounts can contain conditionally-available value such as [Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/promotions.md), doing a "balance check" means one of two things: checking the maximum value that an Account _could_ have available if all conditions are met on all attached promotions, or checking how much an Account has available for a particular transaction given its specific circumstances.
+Because Accounts can contain conditional value such as [Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/promotions.md), doing a "balance check" means one of two things: checking the maximum value that an Account _could_ have available if all conditions are met on all attached promotions, or checking how much an Account has available for a particular transaction given its specific circumstances.

 To display the maximum value of a customer's account, use our drop-in [Balance Widget](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md#displaying-account-balance).